Buyer GuideOperator playbook

 • Cin7 beats LineNow on multi-channel inventory orchestration.
 If selling on 8 channels with complex bundling and kitting is the primary problem, Cin7's gravity is there.

-• Inventory Planner has the strongest forecasting math in the Shopify ecosystem.
+• Inventory Planner has deep forecasting workflows in the Shopify ecosystem.
 For Shopify-first operators with simple supplier relationships and forecasting as the top need, Inventory Planner's depth on forecast is real.

 • Restaurant365 beats LineNow on multi-unit restaurant accounting consolidation.
 For a 20-location restaurant group, R365's accounting depth is the right fit.